marcusparsons/auto-table-filter/README.md

 <a id="copyright"></a>
 ## Copyright
-Copyright Marcus Parsons 2017-2018
+Copyright Marcus Parsons 2017 to Present

 ## Licensing <a id="licensing"></a>

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.